larryboettger/InfoSec_Bookmarks/GitHub_Cybersecurity_Bookmarks.md

 Cybersecurity related repositories on GitHub:

+* [https://www.helpnetsecurity.com/2023/06/08/github-cybersecurity-projects/](https://www.helpnetsecurity.com/2023/06/08/github-cybersecurity-projects/) - 20 cybersecurity projects on GitHub you should check out.

+* [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is used to send requests across targets based on a template, leading to zero false positives and providing fast scanning on a large number of hosts.
+Nuclei offers scanning for a variety of protocols, including TCP, DNS, HTTP, SSL, File, Whois, Websocket, Headless etc. With powerful and flexible templating, Nuclei can be used to model all kinds of security checks.

 * [topscoder/nuclei-wordfence-cve](https://github.com/topscoder/nuclei-wordfence-cve) - This project provides a massive up-to-date collection of Nuclei templates that can be used to scan for vulnerabilities in WordPress.

 * [jassics/security-study-plan](https://github.com/jassics/security-study-plan) - A Practical Study Plan to become a successful cybersecurity engineer based on roles like Pentest, AppSec, Cloud Security, DevSecOps and so on with free/paid resources, tools and concepts to excel.